vcunat/apkg/docs/commands.md

 This command will only succeed when it managed to download specified archive.

-Archive is downloaded into `pkg/archives/upstream/`.
+Archive is downloaded into `pkg/archives/upstream/` or to `--result-dir`.

 If automatic latest upstream version detection doesn't work, you can always supply version manually with `-v`/`--version` option,